dhruvmewada15/serverless_webapp_aws/README.md

 # Serverless Web Application using AWS

 ### A serverless webapplication hosted on S3 for CRUD Operations which allows users to retrieve and insert data to Employee Table.
 On creation of a new employee, an E-Mail would be sent using the SES.
-Lambda Functions were used to for the logic and API Gateway was used for exposing the APIs.
+Lambda Functions were used to for the logic and API Gateway was used for exposing the APIs.(Free Tier)

 #### Technology Used : API Gateway, S3, Lambda, DynamoDB, SES.